genestack/user-docs/docs-rework/overview/access-control/index.md

 # Access control

 ODM's access control model governs who can see, contribute to, and administer data.
-This section covers the full model: how accounts are structured, how groups and roles grant rights, how permissions are applied at the study level, and how the platform enforces governance at scale.
+This section covers the full model: how accounts are structured, how groups and roles grant rights, which system-level permissions an administrator can assign, and how the platform enforces governance at scale.

 <div class="grid cards gs-task-cards" markdown>